elliotgao/chatgpt-fastapi/README.md

 [中文](./README_CN.md)

-If you are a python person, and looking for a simple web interface to try out OpenAI chatgpt API, then this is the repo for you.
+If you are a Python person, and looking for a simple web interface to try out OpenAI chatgpt API, then this is the repo for you.

-This is a python one-stop shop project, I built it myself for the sake of trying out different context/prompt engineering.
-Hope you will find it useful.
+This is a Python one-stop shop project that I built myself to try out different context/prompt engineering.
+I hope you will find it useful.

 ## System Requirement